Oneflow-Inc/libai/docs/source/tutorials/advanced_tutorials/customize_dataloader.md

 ## Use Custom Dataloader

 If you use `DefaultTrainer`, you can overwrite its `build_train_loader` method to use your own dataloader which can be implemented with any tools you like.
-But you need to handle data read of different ranks under different parallelisms properly.
+But you need to make sure that each rank is reading the data correctly under different parallelism circumstances.

 Then you need to overwrite `get_batch` method. `data` argument in `get_batch` is the output of your dataloader.
 You need to change the local tensors to global tensors manually, which means you should set the `sbp` and `placement` correctly.